 For 2022, the concert/performance and clinic experience for all ensembles will consist of a pre-concert warm-up, on-stage concert, and a post-concert clinic in a different space with one of your evaluators.

-The honors concerts for the Honor Band of America, Honor Orchestra of America, and Jazz Band of America will all take place on Saturday evening, March 26, 2022.
-Festival school ensembles will be allowed to choose their preference of concert and ensembles placed based on availability.
+The honors concerts for the Honor Band of America, Honor Orchestra of America, and Jazz Band of America will all take place on Sunday evening, April 2, 2023.
+Festival school ensembles will be allowed to choose their preference of concert and ensembles will be placed based on availability.